heymarkwetzel/ux-portfolio/pages/resume.md

 ### Freelance
 #### Lead UX Designer
 - Nov 2015 - present
 - Consulting with agencies and startups on a wide range of projects.
-I am client facing and responsible for strategy, requirements, design leadership, assets delivery (wires, prototypes, IA, flows, user interviews, reports, etc), and meeting the needs of the projects.
+I am client facing and responsible for design leadership, strategy, requirements, research, assets delivery (wires, prototypes, IA, flows, user interviews, reports, etc), and meeting the needs of the projects.
 - __Clients: AIG, Arbonne, Astellas, Avon, Ballard Spahr, Katz Sapper & Miller, Meijer, Novo Nordisk, Southwest, and more.__

 ### The Studio for Digital Craftsmanship (S4DC)